 Imperial is responsible for most of the repairs to your home.
 There are some items that you are responsible for and some items that we will charge for when the damage is caused deliberately or through negligence.
 (See the table attached to find out who is responsible for carrying specific types of repairs)

-Under the terms of your Tenancy Agreement, you are responsible for any damage caused by you, your household or visitors.
+Under the terms of your Contract, you are responsible for any damage caused by you, your household or visitors.
 If Imperial has to carry out repairs which are caused by such damage or misuse we will charge you for the cost of the work.

 Repairs are treated as emergencies if they are necessary to avoid danger or risk to health of the occupants or serious damage to the property.
 Initial emergency repairs may only be to make the situation safe, with follow up work arranged for a later convenient date.